Anybody else like me, and not very enthusiastic about romance in general? If so, I have some non-romantic Valentine’s Day ideas for you…

-I get really frustrated when shopping for a Valentine’s Day cards because everything is incredibly mushy and embellished and sounds like “the sun shines bright everyday because it’s powered by all my love for you and yadda yadda yadda…” and if I were to ever give anything that read that way, it would immediately scream INAUTHENTIC.
+I get really frustrated when shopping for a Valentine’s Day cards because everything is incredibly mushy and embellished and sounds like “the sun shines bright everyday because it’s powered by all my love for you and yadda yadda yadda…” And if I were to ever give anything that read that way to my husband, it would immediately scream INAUTHENTIC.
 Yes, in all caps too.

 Neither of us enjoy anything traditionally romantic, so we’ll usually end-up doing something we both enjoy instead.
 Some non-romantic Valentine’s Day ideas that we’ll consider this year…

 - Going out to eat.
-This will definitely be a treat because we’ve eaten at home so much for the last year.
+This will definitely be a treat because we’ve eaten at home so much for the last couple years.
 But we’ll skip the candlelight service at a fancy steakhouse or Italian restaurant.
 We’ll probably end up stuffing our faces at a local BBQ or fried chicken joint with only paper napkins to clean up with afterwards.
 Totally up my alley.
 And we won’t need to dress-up or make reservations ahead-of-time.

-- Family games with the kids.
+- Family time / games with the kids.
 My daughter does enjoy making a big deal out of Valentine’s Day, so I can see us doing something special for her.
 I’ve bought her chocolates and the stuffed bear already (um, our grocery store started stocking them as soon as Christmas was over) so she’ll receive those gifts and I’m happy for her to have them.
-She’ll probably want to play some games together and I’m down with that.
-Her favorites games at the moment are the online games such as “Among Us”, “Roblux” and “PokemonGo”.
+She’ll probably want to play some games together and I’m down with that too.

 - Pick-out and buy a large item for the home together.
-We’ve been putting-off buying a new kitchen table for the house because we’ve been saving money and it’s really not a necessity.
+We’ve been putting-off buying a new kitchen table for the house because we’ve been saving money like crazy and it’s really not a necessity.
 Our current kitchen table is functional, just scratched-up and beat-up and I’d be embarrassed for any guests to see it.
 Lol, good thing we don’t have any guests!
-But I would enjoy picking-out and buying a new one.
+But I would enjoy picking-out and buying a new one together.